pavel-koryagin/meowbingo/README.md

 ## TODO list

+- More options to classify the answer:
+  - a) mark as definitely good (for the future checks)
+  - b) mark with note to ask a teacher
 - Recognize answers that where marked as good in the past
 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.
 - Create a view to show all tasks and their statuses